mespe/mespe.github.io/content/post/xmas_revisited.md

 *1. It seemed to work:*

-*2. for loop is probably appropriate for small lists:* If we wanted to do this with a large set of inputs, we might want to look at vectorizing the code, but for this it is fine.
+*2. `for` loop is probably appropriate for small lists:* If we wanted to do this with a large set of inputs, we might want to look at vectorizing the code, but for this it is fine.

 # Improving the xmas function

-First things first, we are going to get rid of the dependence on certain rows being present in the input data.frame.
-Let's do that by creating some variables, which will be automatically populated from the data.frame:
+First things first, we are going to get rid of the dependence on certain columns being present in the input data.frame.
+Let's do that by creating some variables.
+We will automatically populated these from the data.frame by default:

 ```r
 xmas = function(df, persons = df$persons, exclude = df$partner) {